07947613070

 Couple pose with balloons whilst guests take photos on their phones at wedding in Wandsworth

-I love photography that gives useful context: Here, I sneaked behind two guests to capture them photographing the couple and their ‘Mr & Mrs’ balloons.
+I love photography which provides valuable context and tells a story.
+For this image, I sneaked behind two guests to capture them photographing the couple and their ‘Mr & Mrs’ balloons.
+A much more natural photo!

 An Ideal South London Wedding Photography Location